atakanaltok/awesome-useful-websites/README.md

 * https://reproducibilityinstitute.org/w/ - 2 projects that provide academic papers, chatsheets and torrents for paid courses

+### Biographies
+* https://mathshistory.st-andrews.ac.uk/ - Free online resource containing biographies of more than 3000 mathematicians and over 2000 pages of essays and supporting materials
+* https://www.webofstories.com/ - Listen to some of the greatest people of our time telling their life stories
+* https://www.darwinproject.ac.uk/ - Letters written by the evolutionary scientist, Charles Darwin (1809–1882)
+* http://darwin-online.org.uk/ - The world's largest and most widely used resource on Charles Darwin
+* https://www.newtonproject.ox.ac.uk/ - Online edition of all of Sir Isaac Newton’s (1642–1727) writings
+* http://bethe.cornell.edu/index.html - Personal and historical perspectives of Hans Bethe
+* https://lettersofnote.com/ - History’s most fascinating letters

 ### Data
 * https://ourworldindata.org/covid-vaccinations - Corona data by country